rigojr/jsnad/README.md

   - It loads modules synchronously.
 - ESM can load CJS modules, CJS cannot load ESM modules since broke the synchronous constraint.
   - with `dynamic import` it is possible to asynchronously load an ESM module into a CJS module.
+  - Adding `"type": "module",` will load ESM by default.
+- Since ESM was primarily designed by browser, modules are loaded via HTML allowing to have multiple script tags.
+To infer what module is the first to be executed, we can compare `process.argv[1]` with `import.meta.url`.
+  - There is no concept of a file system or namespace in ESM in the original specification.
+The original specification deals only with URLs, `import.meta.url` will hold a `file://` pointing to the file path of the curren module.
+  - `import maps` can be used to map namespaces and file paths to URLs.
+- Static import will assign the default export to a defined name `import url from 'url'`, in dynamic imports returns a promise that resolves to an object, to do the same is mandatory to rename the `default` property as follow `const { default: pino } = await import('pino')`.
+- ESM do not support loading modules without the full extension.
+- `require.resolve` can be used to determinate the absolute path of any required module.
+- `require` is a CJS API.

 ## Commands
 - `node -v` `node --version`